-Last December I had the opportunity to attend a conference where Dr. Kai Fu Lee, former Google China President and AI expert, launched his new book on artificial intelligence.
+In December 2019 I had the opportunity to attend a conference where Dr. Kai Fu Lee, former Google China President and AI expert, launched his new book on artificial intelligence.
 He talked about AI and how this technology is changing the way the Chinese live.

 The country infamously known for producing low quality copies of American products, is now in many ways, setting the stage for artificial intelligence.
 In 2017, China announced that they would become a world leader in AI by 2030.
 To do so, the chinese government invested heavily in education.
 They also created tax incentives, more flexible regulations and even guaranteed a place to attend high school for the children of AI pioneers.
 A simple formula where education, plus investment, plus opportunity equals growth.

 Today, China is one of the most evolved countries in different industries, thanks to the use of artificial intelligence.
 Payments in this country, for instance, rely less on credit cards or cash.
 Alipay, which is responsible for 70% of all mobile payments in China, can perform B2C and C2C transactions.
 Some say that Alipay is better than cash.